-You can learn all about the importance of your pelvic muscles and how to exercise them at www.privategym.com.
-Also, Dr. Andrew Siegel, one of the nation’s leading urologists and co-founder of Private Gym, spells it all out for you in his new book, Male Pelvic Fitness, Optimizing Your Sexual and Urinary Health.
+You can learn all about the importance of your pelvic muscles and how to exercise them at The Private Gym.
+Also, Dr. Andrew Siegel, one of the nation’s leading urologists and co-founder of The Private Gym, spells it all out for you in his acclaimed book, Male Pelvic Fitness, Optimizing Your Sexual and Urinary Health.

 What is the average penis size?
 How do I measure my penis?
 Can I make my penis larger?
 These are a few of the questions that men search the internet for every day.
 Right or wrong, the penis plays a critical role in defining a man’s identity, his sense of masculinity, and his sexual prowess.